 Knorr was trying to determine flavor preferences and asked people to have a foodie date with someone they had not previously met, but who had a similar flavor personality as measured by a flavor profiler.
 The proviso was that they had to feed their partners – no eating on their own.
 A video of seven participating couples offered fun, humor and many tender moments, and helped generate 100 million views.
 The audience was drawn into the awkward meeting, the test and the resulting relationships, ultimately creating a signature story for the brand.

 In addition to being intriguing, authentic and involving, most strong signature stories are indeed stories instead of facts, have a strategic message, and link back to the brand.
-Beyond that they pop on one or more key story elements such as empathetic characters, emotion, tension, surprise, or a challenge to be overcome and are presented with flare and professionalism.
+Beyond that, they pop on one or more key story elements such as empathetic characters, emotion, tension, surprise, or a challenge to be overcome and are presented with flair and professionalism.

-For more details, be sure to check out my new book Creating Signature Stores.
+For more details, be sure to check out my book Creating Signature Stories.